Support options and Remote Support

-You can give users different ways to contact support staff by providing email addresses and phone numbers.
-When users request assistance from their devices, they see the options that you have set.
+You can provide an email address for users to contact support staff.
+When users request assistance from their devices, they see the email address.

 You can also configure how users send logs to the help desk from their devices.
 You can configure the logs to be sent directly or by email.